Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 How do organisms use energy?

 This analysis and discussion activity introduces students to the basic principles of how organisms use energy.
-The focus is on understanding the roles of ATP, cellular respiration, and hydrolysis of ATP.
-In addition, students apply the principles of conservation of energy and conservation of matter to avoid common errors and correct common misconceptions.
-(NGSS) (revised 10/2023)
+Students learn that, in cellular respiration, glucose is one input for reactions that provide the energy to make ATP.
+The hydrolysis of ATP provides the energy for many cellular processes.
+Students apply the principles of conservation of energy and conservation of matter to avoid common errors and correct common misconceptions.
+(NGSS) (revised 9/2024)

 Download Student Handout, Teacher Notes and View comments